 - Avoid situations in which tantrums are likely to erupt.
 Try to keep your daily routines as consistent as possible and give your child a five-minute warning before changing activities.

 - Communicate with your toddler.
-Don't underestimate his ability to understand what you are saying.
-Tell him the plan for the day and stick to your routine to minimize surprises.
+Don't underestimate their ability to understand what you are saying.
+Tell them the plan for the day and stick to your routine to minimize surprises.

-- Allow your child to take a toy or food item with her while you run errands.
-It may help her stay occupied.
+- Allow your child to take a toy or food item with them while you run errands.
+It may help them stay occupied.

-- Make sure your child is well rested and fed before you go out so he doesn't blow up at the slightest provocation.
+- Make sure your child is well rested and fed before you go out so they don't blow up at the slightest provocation.

 - Put away off-limit temptations (for example, don't leave candy bars lying on the kitchen counter close to dinnertime) so they don't lead to battles.

 - Give your toddler a little bit of control.
-Let your child choose which book to bring in the car or whether she wants grilled cheese or peanut butter and jelly for lunch.
-These little choices won't make much of a difference to you, but they'll make your child feel as though she has at least some control over her own life.
+Let your child choose which book to bring in the car or whether they want grilled cheese or peanut butter and jelly for lunch.
+These little choices won't make much of a difference to you, but they'll make your child feel as though they have at least some control over their own life.

 - Pick your battles.
 Sometimes you can give in a little, especially when it comes to small things.
-Would you rather let your child watch 15 extra minutes of television or listen to her scream for 30 minutes?
+Would you rather let your child watch 15 extra minutes of television or listen them scream for 30 minutes?

 - Teach your child other ways of dealing with frustration.
 Children who are old enough to talk can be reminded to use their words instead of screaming.

 Praise your child for getting it right.
-When he stays cool in a situation that would normally have triggered a tantrum, tell him he did a good job of controlling his temper.
+When they stay cool in a situation that would normally have triggered a tantrum, tell them they did a good job of controlling their temper.

-If temper tantrums are becoming more frequent, they haven't stopped by around age 4, or your child is in danger of hurting him or herself or others, it's time to call your child's health care provider.
+If temper tantrums are becoming more frequent, they haven't stopped by around age 4, or your child is in danger of hurting them or others, it's time to call your child's health care provider.